-Jack has a 35 year career in investment banking, and is responsible for numerous project financings of regional and national significance, including: The Sprint Center, Truman Sports Complex, Kauffman Center Parking Garage, Plaza Library, Kansas City International Airport, American Royal Exhibition Center, and Brush Creek Improvement Plan.
-He has served on a number of non-profit boards in the Kansas City area, and currently serves on the boards of Theater League of Missouri and the Western Golf Association.
+Jack Holland: Jack has a 35 year career in investment banking, and is responsible for numerous project financings of regional and national significance, including: The Sprint Center, Truman Sports Complex, Kauffman Center, Plaza Library, Kansas City International Airport, American Royal Exhibition Center, and Brush Creek Improvement Plan.
+He has served on a number of civic and non-profit boards in the Kansas City area, and currently serves on the boards of Theater League of Missouri, Quixotic Fusion, WaterFire Kansas City and the Western Golf Association.
 Jack and his wife, Karen, are collectors and active supporters of the arts in Kansas City.

-Linda is an English major and a former Creative Director at Hallmark Cards, Inc. Now retired, she was with Hallmark for almost 30 years but now devotes most of her time supporting various different not-for-profit endeavors with a passion for animal welfare and the arts.
-She is the co-director of the Bradley W. and Linda J. Nicholson Foundation Fund formed in 2003 and currently serves as an advisor on several boards and is an active board member of The Studios Inc.
+Linda Nicholson: Linda is a former Creative Director at Hallmark Cards, Inc. with over 20 years of management experience.
+Linda now devotes most of her time to supporting not-for-profit endeavors with a passion for animal welfare and the arts.
+She is co-director of the Bradley W. and Linda J. Nicholson Foundation, was a founding member of Great Plains SPCA and currently sits on it’s Board as well as the Studios Inc Board.